LivLilli/Differentially-Expressed-Genes-Analysis/README.md

 2) Compare hubs sets related to the use of different centrality measures;

-3)Only considering degree index, are the hubs up or down regulated?
+3) Only considering degree index, are the hubs up or down regulated?